pierrejay/EZLink/README.md

 ## Introduction

-**SimpleComm** is a C++ library designed for **lightweight, robust, and secure communication** between microcontrollers (typically via UART, but suitable to any transport layer carrying binary data).
+**SimpleComm** is a C++ library designed for **lightweight & robust communication** between microcontrollers (typically via UART, but suitable to any transport layer carrying binary data).
 Its primary goal is to **simplify** the process of exchanging structured binary frames, without requiring you to define your own protocol from scratch or adopt complex serialization frameworks.

 Key design points:
 - Minimal Flash/RAM footprint (as low as ~2KB code size, optimization WIP): suitable for the most constrained microcontrollers such as STM32F03x series.